terminaldweller/cgrep/README.md

 ### Good Ole' Makefiles
 **NOTE:the monolithic libtooling library is not supported with the good ole makefiles.
 Look down below at Cmake for that.**<br/>
+**NOTE:Starting with llvm/clang 15.0.0 the gnu makefile should not be able to build cgrep anymore.
+It will be kept for older versions but moving on only the cmake build will receive updates.**</br>
 Assuming you have the llvm/clang libraries (the build file will read your llvm options using `llvm-config` so make sure it's in path), just run:

 ```bash